 WHAT YOU SHOULD KNOW:

 Genital warts are a sexually transmitted infection (STI) caused by the human papillomavirus (HPV).
 Genital warts are growths that appear in or on the penis, vagina, or anus.
+Genital warts are spread during genital, anal, or oral sex.
+A woman can also pass them to a baby when she gives birth.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.